abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 customer in our database!
 If you're using Chrome I recommend the [JSONView][11] extension for improved readability.

-The URI that we just created is referred to as a "collection URI" as it returns a collection of resources rather than a single element.
+The URI that we just created is referred to as a *collection URI* as it returns a collection of resources rather than a single element.
 Let's go ahead and add support for individual elements, and implement all the HTTP methods that correspond to the CRUD actions - GET (read), POST (create), PUT/PATCH (update),